Year of Call:

 Employment & Discrimination

-Attending a preliminary hearing to determine whether a service provision change had occurred affecting around 15 employees, and appearing in the EAT in an appeal arising from this case on the question of whether the Tribunal had erred in its application to Regulation 3 of TUPE.
+- Attending a preliminary hearing to determine whether a service provision change had occurred affecting around 15 employees, and appearing in the EAT in an appeal arising from this case on the question of whether the Tribunal had erred in its application of TUPE.

-Three day trial concerning an employee with learning difficulties (dyslexia) affecting in particular his reading, writing and memory in a claim for unfair dismissal, wrongful dismissal and disability discrimination.
+- Attendance at a three day trial concerning an employee with learning difficulties in a claim for unfair dismissal, wrongful dismissal and disability discrimination.

-Representing a respondent in a two day automatic unfair dismissal pregnancy-related discrimination trial which also included claims for harassment and detriment under the ERA 1996, Maternity and Paternity Leave etc. Regulations 1999 and the EA 2010.
+- Representing a respondent in a multi day trial relating to pregnancy-related discrimination and detriment under Maternity and Parental Leave etc Regulations 1999.

 Appointments & Memberships